 Other branch offices followed throughout Queens, the Bronx, Brooklyn, Suffolk and Nassau counties.
 In 2007, City and Suburban Bank joined the team.
-This increased the size of Ridgewood’s family with the inclusion of 12 more branches serving the Bronx, Manhattan and Westchester County.
-In addition to its 33 banking offices, Ridgewood has mortgage centers located in Garden City Park and Lake Success.
+This increased the size of Ridgewood’s family with branches serving the Bronx, Manhattan and Westchester County.
+In addition to its 35 banking offices, Ridgewood has mortgage centers located in Garden City Park and Lake Success.
 There is also a retirement planning services department in Bensonhurst and a training department in Elmhurst, and Ridgewood operates a mobile branch that travels to several locations throughout the New York metropolitan area.

 Looking ahead, Ridgewood will continue to spread a community-focused approach to banking.
 There are plans to open new branches, and to increase services in the years to come.
 The continued growth and success of Ridgewood Savings Bank speaks to the power of what can happen when you multiply the good.